ucarbonregistry/Project-317/README.md

 42 MW Biomass Based Power Generation at L.H.
 Sugar Factory Ltd. by Energy Advisory Services
 ____
 42 MW Capacity Biomass based Power Project of M/s.
 L.H.
 SUGAR FACTORIES LTD is located in Jangraulipul village in Pilibhit District in the state of Uttar Pradesh, India.
 LH Sugars has installed an 27 MW, 12 MW & 3 MW cogeneration power plant.
 Total electricity generation is 42 MW.
 Out of which around 60% that is around 25.2 MW electricity is exported to Uttar Pradesh Power Corporation Limited (UPPCL).

+The proposed project activity with title under UCR “42 MW Bagasse based co-generation by M/S GM Sugar FactoriesLtd., Pilibhit (U.P.)”, implements a cogeneration power project of 27 MW, 12 MW & 3 MW capacities which operates on mill bagasse of the sugar mill.
+Total electricity generation is 42 MW.
+Out ofwhich around 60% that is around 25.2 MW electricity is exported to Uttar Pradesh Power CorporationLimited (UPPCL).

+The project generates 817,941 MWh during the monitoring period of 01/01/2013 to 31/12/2022.
+The generated electricity is to Uttar Pradesh Power CorporationLimited (UPPCL) as per the prevailing tariff.
+The project is an operational activity with continuous reduction of GHG, currently being applied under “Universal Carbon Registry” (UCR).
 __________________
 ### UCR CoUs Issuance Date: 02/09/2023